-The Panel believed that although P138 should not be implemented at the current time, should either P136 'Marginal Definition of the 'main' Energy Imbalance Price' or P137 'Revised Calculation of System Buy Price and System Sell Price' be approved then the principle of P138 may need to be reconsidered.
-The Panel also noted that P138 covered both the volume impact and pricing impact of Demand Control, and that the volume aspect of Demand Control may require further consideration as another Modification Proposal.
+The Panel believed that P138 should not be implemented at the current time.
+However, should either P136 'Marginal Definition of the 'main' Energy Imbalance Price' or P137 'Revised Calculation of System Buy Price and System Sell Price' be approved, then the principle of P138 may need to be reconsidered.
+The Panel also noted that P138 covered both the volume impact and pricing impact of Demand Control and that there may be merit in the volume aspect of Demand Control being considered separately as a future Modification Proposal.